Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-0-8-0.md

 ### New features
 * Added a new *Ping-Multiplay* sample based on the *Ping* sample.
     * Created to be the main sample for demonstrating Multiplay compatibility and best practices (SQP usage, IP binding, etc.).
-    * Contains both client and server code.
+    * has both client and server code.
 Additional details in readme in `/Assets/Samples/Ping-Multiplay/`.
 * **DedicatedServerConfig**: Added arguments for `-fps` and `-timeout`.
 * **NetworkEndPoint**: Added a `TryParse()` method which returns false if parsing fails
     * Note: The `Parse()` method returns a default IP / Endpoint if parsing fails, but a method that can report failure was needed for the Multiplay sample.